-If, based on the work we have performed, on the other information that we obtained prior to the date of this auditor's report, we conclude that there is a material misstatement of this other information, we are required to report that fact.
-We have nothing to report in this regard.
+economic decisions of users taken on the basis of of this auditor's report, we conclude that there is a material misstatement of this other information, we As part of an audit in accordance with ISAs, we exercise are required to report that fact.
+We have nothing to professional judgment and maintain professional report in this regard. scepticism throughout the audit.
+We also: